DMCA Exemption Sought to Save 'Abandoned' Online Games - Slashdot

 I'd love to play my old Medal of Honour games online again too, but they used GameSpy so are dead now.

 Re:Are there specific favorites to save?
-(Score:4, Informative)
+(Score:5, Informative)

 The entire Marathon series has been available for quite some time via the Aleph One open-source engine.
 Additionally, Bungie released the entire trilogy as freeware.